-Chaz and his wife, Sarah, welcomed their first son, Blaise, on Dec 1, 2019…they also have two daughters: Mila (6) and Taylin (4)....One of his passions is deer hunting…he taught himself how to process the meat through trial and error…he found that soaking it in salt water for a few hours reduces the gamey taste…the meat he treats and stores lasts the family all year...Chaz's deceivingly grim appearance has earned him some good-natured ribbing by teammates over the years…then-Orioles teammate Zack Britton said he increased their bullpen's intimidation factor "exponentially"…while with the Diamondbacks, he was approached by Willie Bloomquist, who said, "A.J.
-[Pollock] wants to know, but he's too scared to ask you himself.
-Have you ever been in jail or killed anybody?"… it was the third time Roe had been asked something similar since his call-up...Roe's first name came from a former football teammate of his father's named Chaz Czack…his brother's name is Czack (pronounced "Zack")...His father, Donald, played football at the University of Kentucky and once made a solo tackle against running back Herschel Walker… Donald played high school football and baseball against Rays bullpen coach Stan Boroski...Chaz grew up a Pittsburgh sports fan…his great uncle is Hall of Famer Bill Mazeroski.
+Chaz and his wife, Sarah, have two daughters, Mila (7) and Taylin (5), and a son, Blaise (1)...One of his passions is deer hunting…he taught himself how to process the meat through trial and error…he found that soaking it in salt water for a few hours reduces the gamey taste…the meat he treats and stores lasts the family all year...Roe’s first name came from a former football teammate of his father’s named Chaz Czack…his brother’s name is Czack (pronounced “Zack”)...His father, Donald, played football at the University of Kentucky and once made a solo tackle against running back Herschel Walker… Donald played high school football and baseball against Rays bullpen coach Stan Boroski...Chaz grew up a Pittsburgh sports fan…his great uncle is Hall of Famer Bill Mazeroski.

 Led the Rays with 71 appearances, surpassing his career high from 2018 (61)...Went 1-0 with a 2.66 ERA (23.2-IP, 7-ER) in 32 apps after the All-Star break, compared to 0-3 with a 5.27 ERA (27.1-IP, 16-ER) before it...Yielded only 3 HR in 51 IP, all before the All-Star break…last allowed one on July 2 vs. BAL...Issued 31 BB, including 22 BB to 174 righthanded batters faced (12.6 pct.)-up from 9 BB to 151 righties in 2018 (6.0 pct.)…however, lowered this to 8.7 pct.
 (9 of 104) beginning on June 13...According to FanGraphs, threw his slider for a career-high 64.8 pct. of total pitches...Missed 9 games wrapped around the All-Star break due to a stint on the 10-day IL from July 9-19 with a right flexor strain...Through the end of May, recorded a 2.20 ERA (16.1-IP, 4-ER) in 24 apps…from the start of June until the All-Star break, pitched to a 9.82 ERA (11-IP, 12-ER) in 15 apps…allowed run(s) in six of these 15 apps and multiple runs in five of them...Made his third straight Opening Day roster...On June 18 at NYY, allowed 3 runs and a careerhigh 5 hits, suffering a 6-3 loss…entered with a 2-1 lead with 1 out in the 5th inning and allowed four consecutive hits to start his outing...On July 31 at BOS, pitched around a leadoff single and a 2-out walk in the 9th inning for the second save of his career...On Aug 27 at HOU, yielded a career-high 5 runs and career-high-tying 5 hits in a 15-1 Rays loss...: In Game 3 of the ALDS vs. HOU, started the 6th inning and allowed three consecutive hits, including a 2-run single by Yuli Gurriel, before retiring his last 2 BF.